clustervision/trinityX/doc/slurm_user.rst

     Hello world from processor node002.cluster, rank 0 out of 4 processors Hello world from processor node002.cluster, rank 2 out of 4 processors

-You are done.
-Here you created and run our first MPI application on HPC cluster.
+You are done!
+You have now created and run your first MPI application on the HPC cluster.